Bliksempie/fractured-world/chronicles/006-04-fragments-of-wisdom-australasia-and-surrounds.md

 **Lategame**: Survivor recordings from Micronesia reveal harmonic resonance when shouting into the wind.

-> "You yell your name into the storm, and the island doesn’t echo it.
+> "You yell your name into the storm, and the island doesn't echo it.
 It *repeats* it.
-In your mother’s voice."
+In your mother's voice."

 *If analyzed, introduces high-consequence anomaly behavior tied to memory mimicry, stored in Living Chronicle.*
 <!-- /fragment-meta -->